smg6511/flexo-archives-widget/readme.txt

 1. Before and after expansion with the default theme

-== Version History ==
+== ChangeLog ==

+= 2.0.0 =

+* Rewrite using jQuery for expand / contract code.
+* Add animation.
+* Drop support for ancient versions of WordPress.
+* Test for WordPress 3.1.

+= 1.0.13 =

+* Documentation changes only.
+Tested for WordPress 2.7.

 = 1.0.12 =

-- Documentation changes only.
+* Documentation changes only.
 Tested for WordPress 2.6.

 = 1.0.11 =

-- Use a better method of getting the JavaScript into the page header.
+* Use a better method of getting the JavaScript into the page header.

 = 1.0.10 =

-- Display a description of the widget in the widget management panel (another improvement for WoredPress 2.5).
+* Display a description of the widget in the widget management panel (another improvement for WoredPress 2.5).

 = 1.0.9 =

-- Documentation changes only; tested for WordPress 2.5.
+* Documentation changes only; tested for WordPress 2.5.

 = 1.0.8 =

-- Change JavaScript to only display one year's archives at a time.
+* Change JavaScript to only display one year's archives at a time.

 = 1.0.7 =

-- Bug fix for themes that don't set the ID of the widget's root element.
+* Bug fix for themes that don't set the ID of the widget's root element.
 We previously just didn't work on such themes; now we locate the root element using the flexo-links.
 Busted themes should work now, as long as they use a list for the sidebar.

 = 1.0.6 =

-- Not released.
+* Not released.

 = 1.0.5 =

-- Added an ID to each flexo-list.
+* Added an ID to each flexo-list.
 Added a check for themes that don't put the widget's ID in the element that contains it.
 Now we don't hide the archive lists on such broken themes, so they stay accessible.

 = 1.0.4 =

-- Fix generation of JavaScript URL for sites where the blog URL and WordPress URL are different.
+* Fix generation of JavaScript URL for sites where the blog URL and WordPress URL are different.

 = 1.0.3 =

-- Build up JavaScript URL programmatically so installing the plugin in a directory other than flexo-archives-widget won't break the plugin.
+* Build up JavaScript URL programmatically so installing the plugin in a directory other than flexo-archives-widget won't break the plugin.

 = 1.0.2 =

-- Documentation changes.
+* Documentation changes.

 = 1.0.1 =

-- Initial release through WordPress plugins site.
+* Initial release through WordPress plugins site.

+== Upgrade Notice ==

+= 2.0.0 =
+Adds animation when the list is expanded / contracted.